Tremors and horocycle dynamics on the moduli space of translation surfaces: A new horocycle orbit closure

 \begin{proof}[Proof of Proposition \ref{prop: tor dense in min}] By Proposition \ref{prop: continuity}, it is enough to show that for any $q$ in $\EE^{(\mathrm{min})}$, any $\beta \in \tremspace_q$, and any $\vre'>0$, there is $q_1 \in \EE^{(\mathrm{tor})}$ and $\beta_1 \in C^+_{q_1}$, such that $\dist(q, q_1) < \vre'$ and $\|\beta - \beta_1\|<\vre'$.
-Here $\| \cdot \|$ is some norm on $H^1(S, \Sigma; \R_x)$, and we identify the cones $C^+_q, C^+_{q_1}$ with subsets of this vector space by using period coordinates; namely by choosing a marking map $\varphi: S \to M_q$, using $\varphi$ to pull back a triangulation $\tau$ of $M_q$ to $S$, and equipping all $q'$ in a small neighborhood of $q$ with the marking map $\varphi_{\tau, q, q'} \circ \varphi$, where $\varphi_{\tau, q, q'} : M_q \to M_{q'} $ is the comparison map of \S \ref{subsec: atlas of charts}.
-We would like to use Proposition \ref{prop: auxiliary} (iii) and take $q_1 = r_{-\theta_j} q$, where $ r_{-\theta_j}$ is the rotation of $M_q$ which makes the slit $\delta_j$ horizontal, and for $\beta_1$ take the cohomology class corresponding to restriction of Lebesgue measure to a torus on $M_{q_1}$ which a connected component of the complement of the horizontal slit; i.e. the rotation of $A_j$.
-It is clear that for large $j$ this definition will fulfill all our requirements, except perhaps the requirement that $q_1 \in \EE^{(\mathrm{tor})}$.
-Namely it could be that the two translation equivalent slit tori which appear in Proposition \ref{prop: auxiliary} are periodic in direction $\theta_j$.
-If this happens, we recall that $q_1$ is presented as two tori glued along a horizontal slit, but the tori are horizontally periodic, so a small perturbation of these tori (in the space of tori $\HH(0)$) will make them horizontally aperiodic.
+Here $\| \cdot \|$ is some norm on $H^1(S, \Sigma; \R_x)$, and we identify the cones $C^+_q$ and $C^+_{q_1}$ with subsets of this vector space by choosing a marking and using period coordinates.
+We would like to use Proposition \ref{prop: auxiliary} (iii) and take $q_1 = r_{-\theta_j} q$, where $ r_{-\theta_j}$ is the rotation of $M_q$ which makes the slit $\sigma_j$ horizontal, and for $\beta_1$ take the cohomology class corresponding to restriction of Lebesgue measure to a torus on $M_{q_1}$ which is a connected component of the complement of the horizontal slit; i.e. the rotation of $A_j$.
+It is clear that for large $j$ this choice would fulfill all our requirements, except perhaps the requirement that $q_1 \in \EE^{(\mathrm{tor})}$.
+Namely it could be the case that the two translation equivalent slit tori which appear in Proposition \ref{prop: auxiliary} are periodic in direction $\theta_j$.
+If this were to happen, we recall that $M_{q_1}$ is presented as two tori glued along a horizontal slit, but the tori are horizontally periodic, so a small perturbation of these tori (in the space of tori $\HH(0)$) will make them horizontally aperiodic.
 Pulling back to $\EE$, i.e. regluing the aperiodic tori along the same slit, we get a new surface $q'_1$ which is not horizontally periodic and can be made arbitrarily close to $q_1$.
 The cohomology class $\beta'_1$ corresponding to the restriction of Lebesgue measure to one of the two aperiodic tori can be made arbitrarily close to $\beta_1$, completing the proof. \end{proof}

-Proposition \ref{prop: min dense} follows from a classical result of Hedlund asserting that any horizontally aperiodic surface has a dense $U$-orbit in the space of tori $\HH(0) \cong \SL_2(\R)/\SL_2(\Z)$.
+Proposition \ref{prop: min dense} follows from a classical result of Hedlund \cite{Hedlund} asserting that any horizontally aperiodic surface has a dense $U$-orbit in the space of tori $\HH(0) \cong \SL_2(\R)/\SL_2(\Z)$.